enyone/derby-merge/README.md

 dbi.invokeCreator(sructure);
 ```

-See complete and working demo at file DerbyMergeClinet.java
+See complete and working demo at file DerbyMergeClient.java